 B. Right-of-Way Rules.
-4

-- I.A yacht in motion shall keep clear of a yacht stopped. - 2.A yacht sailing OFF-THE-WIND shall keep clear of a yacht sailing ON-THE WIND. - 3.
-When two yachts are sailing ON-THE-WIND, the yacht on the PORT TACK shall keep clear of the yacht on the STARBOARD TACK.
-When two yachts are sailing OFF-THE-WIND, the yacht on the PORT TACK shall keep clear of the yacht on the STARBOARD TACK. - 4.
-When two yachts sailing ON-THE-WIND are on the same tack, the WINDWARD YACHT shall keep clear.
+I.A yacht in motion shall keep clear of a yacht stopped.

+2.A yacht sailing OFF-THE-WIND shall keep clear of a yacht sailing ON-THE WIND.

+3. When two yachts are sailing ON-THE-WIND, the yacht on the PORT TACK shall keep clear of the yacht on the STARBOARD TACK.
+When two yachts are sailing OFF-THE-WIND, the yacht on the PORT TACK shall keep clear of the yacht on the STARBOARD TACK.

+4. When two yachts sailing ON-THE-WIND are on the same tack, the WINDWARD YACHT shall keep clear.
 When two yachts sailing OFF-THE-WIND are on the same tack, the LEEWARD YACHT shall keep clear.

+5.A right-of-way yacht shall not alter her course so as to mislead or prevent a nonright-of-way yacht from keeping clear.
+When a faster moving yacht approaches another yacht on the same tack from the rear, the faster yacht must not sail so close that the slower yacht cannot keep clear.

+The Sailing Rules and Race Management Rules are designed to provide a safe and fair race.
+The rules should not be used with tactical advantage a prime concern, but rather should be used to avoid collisions.

+Sailors should realize that iceboat racing rules differ from sailboat racing rules in a number of fundamental ways, most prominent of which are: starboard tack does not always have right-of-way; windward yacht has right-of-way off the wind; there is no three length rule at an iceboat course mark.

+Once the forward most part of the yacht catching up from behind has come past the after most part of the yacht ahead, one yacht is windward, the other leeward.
+The yachts must then be governed by their responsibilities as windward and leeward yachts.

-5 - 5.A right-of-way yacht shall not alter her course so as to mislead or prevent a nonright-of-way yacht from keeping clear.
-When a faster moving yacht approaches another yacht on the same tack from the rear, the faster yacht must not sail so close that the slower yacht cannot keep clear. - 6.A yacht may not TACK or JIBE so as to involve the probability of collision with another yacht which, owing to her position or speed, cannot keep clear. - 7.A yacht approaching and unable to clear an OBSTUCTION without fouling or endangering another yacht may signal the other yacht for room to clear.
-The signaled yacht shall at once give room and if it is necessary for her to TACK or JIBE, the signaling yacht shall also TACK or JIBE immediately thereafter. - 8.
-When approaching or rounding a MARK, an OUTSIDE yacht shall keep clear and a faster moving yacht approaching another yacht from the rear shall stay clear of a yacht that has started her rounding maneuver. - a.
-When yachts sailing ON-THE-WIND on opposite tacks are approaching a MARK, the PORT TACK yacht shall keep clear of the STARBOARD TACK yacht. - b.
+6.A yacht may not TACK or JIBE so as to involve the probability of collision with another yacht which, owing to her position or speed, cannot keep clear.
+7.A yacht approaching and unable to clear an OBSTUCTION without fouling or endangering another yacht may signal the other yacht for room to clear.
+The signaled yacht shall at once give room and if it is necessary for her to TACK or JIBE, the signaling yacht shall also TACK or JIBE immediately thereafter.
+8.When approaching or rounding a MARK, an OUTSIDE yacht shall keep clear and a faster moving yacht approaching another yacht from the rear shall stay clear of a yacht that has started her rounding maneuver.

+a.
+When yachts sailing ON-THE-WIND on opposite tacks are approaching a MARK, the PORT TACK yacht shall keep clear of the STARBOARD TACK yacht.

+b.
 Each yacht shall be entitled to room to cross the finish line.
-6 - 3 The Sailing Rules and Race Management Rules are designed to provide a safe and fair race.
-The rules should not be used with tactical advantage a prime concern, but rather should be used to avoid collisions. - 4 Sailors should realize that iceboat racing rules differ from sailboat racing rules in a number of fundamental ways, most prominent of which are: starboard tack does not always have right-of-way; windward yacht has right-of-way off the wind; there is no three length rule at an iceboat course mark. - 5 Once the forward most part of the yacht catching up from behind has come past the after most part of the yacht ahead, one yacht is windward, the other leeward.
-The yachts must then be governed by their responsibilities as windward and leeward yachts.

-After finishing a race, a yacht shall keep clear of the course and yachts still racing.
+9.After finishing a race, a yacht shall keep clear of the course and yachts still racing.